SkeevingQuack/nwn2n/timeline.md

 ##### 5

-It's morning and we've arrived at Yahar'guhl.
+It's morning and we've arrived at Yahar'guhl's dead zone.

 -------------------------